 Better Group Policy Implementation

 The Group Policy feature in AD enables admins to control how systems operate and what users can do on those systems.
-From setting up firewall rules to disabling USB ports for enhanced security – everything becomes easier with Group Policies in place.
+From setting up firewall rules to disabling USB ports on endpoints for enhanced security--everything becomes easier with group policies in place.

-When issues arise, having an organised system like AD helps diagnose problems faster by providing detailed logs about user activities and system events.
+When issues arise, having a centralised system like AD helps diagnose problems faster by providing detailed logs about user activities and system events.